Air Fryer Zucchini

 Why is my zucchini soggy?

 If you end up with soggy zucchini, it’s likely due to overcrowding the air fryer.
-In order for the air to circulate properly, it’s important to only place the zucchini in a single layer.
+Place the zucchini in a single layer to ensure the air circulates properly.

 Do you peel zucchini before cooking?

 Although you can, it’s not at all necessary to peel zucchini before cooking it in the air fryer.
-Many of the important vitamins and minerals are contained in the skin.
+Many of the essential vitamins and minerals are contained in the skin.

 Air fryer zucchini.